Social commerce strategies: from browsing to buying on social media

 • Continuous testing: A/B test all aspects of your strategy

-Implementing social commerce involves various costs.
-Here is a realistic overview for SMEs:
+Social commerce implementation involves various costs.
+Here's a realistic overview for SMEs:

 • Platform setup: €500-2,000 (depending on complexity)